-When is a Miami Hotel Responsible for an Injury You Suffered While Staying There?
+When is a Miami Hotel Liable for an Injury You Suffered While Staying?

 Each year millions of people from around the world flock to Miami for vacation.
 Most visitors travel to Miami between the months of December and May—this is Miami’s “high season.”
 Although injuries occur at hotels throughout the year, many them occur during the high season months when hotels are overbooked and understaffed.
 Contact Miami personal injury attorney Prosper Shaked if you were injured in a slip and fall incident, or other traumatic hotel accident in Miami.
 You may be entitled to compensation for your injuries.

 When is a Hotel Responsible for Your Injuries?

 Whether or not you have a viable claim against a hotel in Miami will depend on whether the hotel or resort breached their duty to you.
 A hotel or resort generally has two duties:

 - The hotel or resort must reasonably maintain or keep the premises and its facilities in a safe condition; and,